megacoder/syntaxify/README.md

 # syntaxify
 Adds syntax highlighting as a right-click/context menu entry for any `<pre>` and `<code>` and  tags in a page, and allows you to wrap selected text in a page with a `<code>` tag.
+To change the CSS theme, modify the `@require highlightJsCss` line in the script.
+There are some good themes at [cjdns](http://cdnjs.com/libraries/highlight.js)
 Uses the HighlightJS minimal JS and CSS.

 ## Screenshots